tnspinks/analytics.en/help/implement/vars/config-vars/trackoffline.md

 ## Offline tracking using the Adobe Analytics extension

-There is not a dedicated field in the Adobe Analytics extension to use this variable.
-Use the custom code editor, following AppMeasurement syntax.
+Check the Offline Enabled checkbox in the Adobe Analtyics extension configuration screen.

 ## s.trackOffline in AppMeasurement and the Analytics extension custom code editor